vtorri/ewpi/README.md

 # ewpi
 EFL Windows package installer

+This project install a set of libraries, most of them being compatible with LGPL v2.1.
+The others are compatible with GPL v2 or AGPL v3, for use with Etui.

 # Requirements:
  * mingw-w64 toolchain (rename ar, dlltool, nm, ranlib, strip and windres with the host prefix when compiling on Windows)
  * make